 Hi friends, welcome to my UT Austin dorm room!
 I’m so excited to show you around the 12′ x 8.5′ room I lovingly call “home”.
 As a third-year at The University of Texas at Austin, the idea of moving back into a dorm was comforting.
 I loved my dorm for the last two years, and I couldn’t bear the thought of leaving just yet.

 After long days of engineering classes, study groups, and meetings, I wanted my room to be a place I could relax.
 The goal was to make the room feel bright, open, and inviting.
 When I first entered college, I looked up lots of DIY projects on my College Dorm Room Pinterest board.
 I’ve since learned that the “less is more” approach goes a long way in a small space.

 Upon entering the room, this is the view of the left side.
 As always, I have to have my bed raised up with sturdy bed risers.
 Under-bed storage is a life-saver with these clear stackable drawers!
 I love these bed risers from Breed & Co, because they’re made out of sturdy PVC pipe.

 For fun pops of color, I brought my favorite pool blue PB Teen monogrammed pom pom pillow and DIY garland.
 My brass floor lamp is within easy reach from my bed and makes for perfect reading light at night.

-I can’t forget about my DIY donut hat!
+This pom pom throw was a fun addition to the bed to add some color.
+I had my heart set on this NULOOM pink rug and my DIY donut hat as well!
 This little thing has been with me since my senior year of high school.
-It’s a fun accessory to wear (also a great conversation starter), but it also makes a fun wall decor piece!
+It’s a fun accessory to wear, but it also makes a fun wall decor piece!

 Thank you to H-E-B for sponsoring the second installment of this year’s college dorm series!
 To check out dorm organization tips from the H-E-B dorm series, click here.